Brian-Pho/CR4-DL/content/posts/textbooks/23-problems-in-systems-neuroscience/index.md

 - IPL not only appears to play a fundamental role in space perception, but it’s also necessary for object awareness.
 - E.g. Patients with right parietal lesions have extinction (when two stimuli are presented simultaneously but one is ignored) but when forced to make a same-different decision regarding the two stimuli, they were still able to answer correctly even though they were unaware of the ignored stimulus’s presence.
 - This shows a capacity for processing object information, such as category, without being aware in the case of lesion of IPL.
-- This also implies that subjects must have parieto-frontal sensorimotor circuit intact in order to achieve object awareness.
+- This also implies that subjects must have parieto-frontal sensorimotor circuit intact to achieve object awareness.
 - The ventral stream’s processing isn’t enough to get perception without parietal spatial processing.
 - The VD stream, in addition to organizing movements requiring space computation, is also involved in the organization of grasping and manipulating hand movements.
 - These movements require the computation of the size and shape of objects rather than space.